-Girls with Special Medical Conditions.
-Girls who have particular medical conditions (such as asthma, diabetes, dietary intolerances/allergies or epilepsy) have their conditions registered on the School's database.
+Students with Special Medical Conditions.
+Students who have particular medical conditions (such as asthma, diabetes, dietary intolerances/allergies or epilepsy) have their conditions registered on the School's database.
 Colleagues are made aware of the needs of such girls through staff meetings and through identification from the database.
-The Health Centre holds all the relevant medical information on such girls.
-All girls with special medical needs are identified before going on school trips so that staff accompanying are aware of both the issue and any possible intervention or action that might be required on their part.
+The Health Centre holds all the relevant medical information on such students.
+All students with special medical needs are identified before going on school trips so that staff accompanying are aware of both the issue and any possible intervention or action that might be required on their part.

-The Head of the relevant Department will ensure that any peripatetic staff are informed of girls with special medical needs.
+The Head of the relevant Department will ensure that any peripatetic staff are informed of students with special medical needs.